codefellows/seattle-code-301n24/facilitator/README.md

 1. Building a back end to consume several third-party APIs and communicate with a [static front end](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/).

 1. A stand-alone mobile-only application during week 3.
-Students will work with the same partner throughout the week on a Heroku-deployed application.
+Students will work with the same partner throughout the week on a full-stack application.
 This one-week sprint will help prepare students for project week and serve as an additional personal portfolio piece.

 1. Fulfillment of lab requirements via pair programming.
 These assignments are also a foundation for tackling technical challenges, developing code-reading skills, and gaining knowledge of application architecture.